atiris/gomshal/README.md

 [![License](https://img.shields.io/npm/l/@angular/cli.svg)](/LICENSE)

 <img align="left" src="assets/logo-space.png" height="60px">
 Extracts Shared locations from Google Maps 🌍🔎👨‍👩‍👧‍👦 to JSON for Node.js.
-There is not an official api for Shared locations by Google, so it requires _full username and password for Google_ account.
+Since there is no official API for Shared locations by Google, this library requires to set *full username and password* for Google account directly as input parameter.

 ## Install